A joint regional tool to identify low risk routes for IMO Ballast Water Convention exemptions (A-4)

 Check the potential risk on available routes.

-You can do this by selecting in the drop down menus (below) a starting and ending port for a route among those ports where we have comparable data.
+You can do this by selecting in the drop down menus (below) a donor port and recipient port for a route among those ports where there is comparable data.

 Ballast Water treatment is mandatory from 2017